The term meningitis B comes from the abbreviation MenB. We avoid the use of this term as it is incorrect and can cause confusion.

 What is the MenB vaccine?

-All babies are offered this vaccine as part of the routine immunisation schedule.
+The MenB vaccine has been offered to babies born on or after 1st May 2015.
+Most people born before this date will not have been offered the MenB vaccine through the NHS routine immunisation schedule.
 It is also recommended for people with certain long-term health conditions who are at greater risk.
 These include individuals with no spleen, or a spleen that does not work properly, sickle cell anaemia, coeliac disease and complement disorders (an immune disorder).